sgharms/LatinIRB/README.markdown

 methods load the tenses into the @collections iVar associated with the LatinVerb.
 This value can be accessed as @collections is shared per attr\_reader

-### CHART VIEW

-By using the LatinDisplay.chart\_view, a chart, much like what is found in verb references can be had for the verb.
-This is a
-_very_ handy method.

 ### Comprehensive List of Singular Vectors